 Assessment is normally focused on written performance, but oral presentation skills and other modes of assessment allow you to develop your writing skills in a number of formats.
 This is in addition to the practical emphasis on developing your ability to interpret and analyse artefacts.

-Optional courses include such topics as
+Optional courses include modules such as:

 The optional courses offer you the opportunity to explore and develop particular areas of more detailed study.
 These courses draw upon the particular interests and expertise of the contributing staff and therefore the options available may vary slightly depending on staff availability and are also subject to a minimum number of students.
 Please contact us to confirm likely availability of optional courses in any given year.